impleotv/gstreamer-test-klv/README.md

 # MisbCoreNative Gstreamer test applications

  GStreamer provides basic support for muxing and demuxing KLV metadata into/from STANAG 4609 files and streams.
- This repository contains sample GStreamer pipelines for insertion and extraction of the metadata using MisbCoreNative library.
+ This repository contains sample GStreamer pipelines for insertion and extraction of the metadata using the **MisbCoreNative** library.

  ## KlvEncode